vivek0240/gplayforAndroid/Package-Comparison.md

 |Project Fi by Google²    |``ProjectFi``     |  X  |     |     |     |     |     |     |

 * ¹ By default replaces the Stock/AOSP version of the application included in the ROM to avoid problems
-* ² Google Dialer depends on Dialer Framework.
-Google Now depends on Search.
-Project Fi depends on GCS.
+* ² Google Dialer depends on Dialer Framework; Google Now depends on Search; Pixel Launcher depends on Search and Wallpapers; Project Fi depends on GCS
 * ³ Google WebView Stub only installs a placeholder APK of Google WebView that needs to be updated to function.
 Requires Android 7.0 or higher
 * X Installs application by default
 * O Replaces the Stock/AOSP version of the application by default